msfjarvis/msfjarvis.dev/content/posts/my-flutter-experience.md

 An explicit type and the 'if null' operator bandaid the situation for now.

+Dart has support for generics, but you are free to omit them in declarations and in most cases, you guessed it, Dart will pepper in `dynamic`.
+This to me makes generics a real [footgun] in the language.

 Extension functions exist in Dart, but in my experience IDEs are unable to offer autocomplete for them like I have come to expect from Kotlin.
 You'll first need to import the file defining your `extension` (Dart has a designated keyword for extension functions) before you can use them.
 This sours the experience for me as a Kotlin developer where I've come to expect my IDE to surface extension functions via completion suggestions.

 I'm not usually one to argue about subjective aspects like syntax, but I have to say I found Dart's syntax to be rather convoluted.
 I'll just drop an example here and move on, since this is a really pedantic talking point.